 For the most part, the Bank's lending to customers is floating lending provided on the terms and conditions applicable at the time.
-The pass-through rate in Norway has historically been high and the loans are, therefore, considered to have a high probability of repricing.
-Fixedrate loans account for a very small proportion of the loan pool, and any costs related to premiums for early repayment are charged to the customer.
+The approval rate in Norway has historically been high, and the loans are, therefore, considered to have a high probability of repricing.
+Fixed-rate loans account for a very small proportion of the loan pool, and any costs related to premiums for early repayment are charged to the customer.

 The Bank's deposit pool is mainly subject to current rates and NIBOR deposits and is, therefore, defined as stable in that there is a low probability of withdrawals in the event of changes to the policy rate.
-As a result of high passthrough rate in the event of changes to the policy rate, all deposits are considered to have a high probability of repricing as a result of changes to the policy rate.
-The average and longest repricing maturity assigned to nonmaturity deposits in the calculations as of year-end are 6.6 and 9 weeks respectively.
+As a result of high approval in the event of changes to the policy rate, all deposits are considered to have a high probability of repricing as a result of changes to the policy rate.
+The average and longest interest rate adjustment period as at the end of the year is used as a basis for deposits with no maturity approximately equal to 8 weeks.

 In line with the EBA's guidelines for managing interest rate risk in the bank book, we calculate the effects on profit caused by an immediate parallel upward and downward shift in yield curves of 200 basis points, with a time horizon of 12 months.
 The calculation assumes a static balance sheet, roll-out of interest rate agreements and reporting deadlines.
 The effect on the market value of interest sensitive instruments is calculated based on the six specified shock scenarios.
-Information about the effects on profit and the market values of interest rate sensitive instruments caused by the specified shock scenarios in line with the EBA' guidelines for managing interest rate risk in the bank book is provided in form 20.2 in the appendix containing standardised forms.
+Information about the effects on profit and the market values of interest rate sensitive instruments caused by the shock scenarios is provided in form 20.2 in the appendix containing standardised forms.